BestModules-Libraries/BM25S3421-1/README.md

 BM25S3421-1
 ===========================================================

-The BM25S3421-1 is a VOC digital sensor launched by Betron, using UART communication mode.This document describes the Arduino Lib function of the BM25S3421-1 Arduino Lib installation example uses the BME53M421 module to demonstrate the function of reading VOC gas related information
+The Best Modules BM25S3421-1 is a VOC digital sensor, which uses the UART communication mode.
+This document provides the description of the BM25S3421-1 Arduino Lib functions and how to install the Arduino Lib.
+The example uses the BME53M421 module to demonstrate the function of reading VOC concentration information.

 This library can be installed via the Arduino Library manager.
 Search for **BM25S3421-1**.